csghormley/point-it-out/docs/source/configuration.rst

 Each MapConfig can include multiple MapLayers, each referencing a FeatureLayer and defining how it should be styled and stacked.

+The basemap is one or more tile sources, such as from OpenStreetMap or an Esri server.
+The default is Esri NatGeo at lower zoom levels, and the USGS National Map "USGS Topo" for details at higher zoom levels.
+The database supports BaseMap objects that denote a tile URL and a descriptor.
+A MapConfig may reference an alernate set of BaseMap objects with a range of valid zoom levels, min_zoom and max_zoom, as well as an opacity setting and z-index value.
+The lowest zoom level is 0 and the highest zoom level is 23, but most sources do not support such a fine level of detail.
+When creating a stack of basemaps, the zoom levels may overlap by a small amount (0.1) to avoid flicker when zooming.

 Step 1: Create a FeatureLayer
 ------------------------------